ritsec/cluster-duck/README.md

 This section contains the RITSEC Operations Program's knowledge base articles.
 These articles are meant to document the various problems that have been encountered while operating the RITSEC Cloud.
+Other important-to-know events that effect more than just a single host or network can be documented here as well.

 ### [Network Pages](./networks/README.md)